dealingwith/daniel-industries/_posts/2025-09-07-a-scene-from-the-bike-racing-post-apocalypse.md

 The first boys came in, the big 13 and 14-year-olds, as always.
 Then we waited for Milo to appear.
 And waited.
 And waited.
 Finally, as I could see him in the distance, a boy was crossing the finish line screaming, "We went a mile off course!"
 About 30 seconds later Milo crossed the line just in front of the broom wagon and the sweep rider (a dad who had raced earlier).
 I saw a bike on the back of the broom wagon and knew that except for that one DNF (who was a very young boy, maybe not even 9), Milo had come in last.

-It took a while to walk back down the hill to the start area, where we found Milo, who immediately broke into tears and told us they had gone off course, explaining that a sheriff's officer had directed them straight at the first turn, a few miles into the race.
+It took a while to walk back down the hill to the start area, where we found Milo, who immediately burst into tears and told us they had gone off course, explaining that a sheriff's officer had directed them straight at the first turn, a few miles into the race.
 Apparently someone caught up to them in a vehicle and told them to turn around.

 Race over.